Splavacado100/Bean-Java/README.md

 print("" + (char)c + true + foo);

-print(c > foo);

-str s = "Hi";
-print(s == "Hi");
+print(!(c > foo) || foo > foobar);
 ```
 ### OUTPUT:
 ```
 96.0
 ctrue24
 true
-true
 ```

 ### Things to work on:
 ```
--Logical and bitwise operators

-   -It'll expand more of the options the programmer has

--If, for, and while loops
+1-If, for, and while loops

    -A crucial part of making the coding not just linear

--Functions
+2-Functions

    -Brings the high-level structure of most modern languages, i.e. not goto

--Arrays, lists, stacks, and queues
+3-Arrays, lists, stacks, and queues

    -I havent decided if I want the "list" type to be bounded of unbounded

    -I know I at least want same type and passed by reference

-   -It's easy, so stacks and queues are going to become built-in data types
+   -It's easy, so stacks and queues are going to become built-in data types 4-Bitwise operators

+   -It'll expand more of the options the programmer has
 ```
 If you have any questions, comments, or suggestions about any of the code, email me at splavacado100@gmail.com